berkeley-dsep-infra/datahub/docs/admins/incidents/2024-core-node-incidents.md

 1. Continue to track the port leak issue [upstream](https://github.com/jupyterhub/configurable-http-proxy/issues/434).
 2. Deploy a new core pool with the same RAM and more CPU (Jira DH-259).
+3. Spin up a dev hub and figure out how to use [hubtraf](https://github.com/yuvipanda/hubtraf) to simulate a large number of users doing work.

 # Actions